oracle/pgql-lang/pages/pgql-1.5-spec.md

 Since there are three matches to the pattern, three rows are returned.

 `ONE ROW PER MATCH` can be used in combination with variable-length graph pattern too.
-However, then one can only return data from the begin and end points of variable-length paths or aggregations of values along paths.
+In that case, data can be returned only from the begin and end points of variable-length paths or via aggregations.

 For example: